-Now that we got some very basics, here’s the catch in the Analysis hub.
-If you want to use a metric or a dimension in any analysis technique within that report, you have to include the dimension/metric in the Variables column first.
+Now that we got some very basics, here’s the catch in the GA4 Explorations.
+If you want to use a metric or a dimension in any exploraton technique within that report, you have to include the dimension/metric in the Variables column first.
 You can do that by clicking the Plus icon and then selecting what you need.

 After you select the needed metric/dimension, click Apply button in the top-right corner.

-As I’ve said before, you cannot add more metrics to your Path Analysis, they will all be greyed out.
+As I’ve said before, you cannot add more metrics to your Path Exploration, they will all be greyed out.

 To sum up, the Variables column is responsible for the data input.
 If you want to use some segments/metrics/dimensions, they must be included in that column.
 If you are missing something later down the line, you can add new items on the fly.
 Also, you can change the date range (which, obviously, also affects the scope of data input).

 #1.2.
 Tab settings

 In this column, you can configure what the report will look like.
 First, there is a Technique drop-down menu (where you can select from things like Free Form, Funnel Exploration, etc.).
 In this blog post, I focus only on the Path Exploration part.